 Convincingly reworking your best-selling car is the secret of being a successful car maker, and if by the end of this review Nissan has managed it, the triumph is once again indebted to homegrown expertise.

-Four trim levels are offered, starting with the relatively well equipped Visia model, rising through Acenta, Acenta Premium and range-topping Tekna.
+There are now five trim levels on offer, starting with the relatively well equipped Visia model, rising through Acenta, N-Connecta, Tekna and the range-topping Black Edition.

 All come with a six-speed manual gearbox as standard, although the 1.2 DIG-T and the 1.6-litre diesel is also offered with the choice of a CVT or, alternatively, four-wheel drive in conjunction with the six-speed manual transmission.